parkererickson/portfolio/docs/projects.md

 ## **Baseball Pitch Prediction**
 Using various machine learning methods, I was able to predict the next pitch of an at-bat with up to 75% accuracy.
+Check out the blog post [here](blog/doYouReallyNeedTrashCans.md)

 ## **pyTigerGraph**
 A Python package that interfaces with a TigerGraph database's REST API.
 More information can be found [here](https://github.com/parkererickson/pytigergraph).